 Explores the social construction of gender, traditional and post-modern gender roles, impact of changing expectations for men and women in social settings such as family, work, political arenas, women's and men's social activist movements and the psychosocial effects of inequality of the sexes in American and globally.
+Credits: 3

+(This course is on inactive status.)
 Lab Hours: 0 Lecture Hours: 3 Prerequisites: SOCL101